 BNH and its subsidiaries are fully aware of their responsibilities and commitment toward regulatory requirements to ensure compliance across all business activities with the applicable rules, regulations, and guidelines of the Central Bank of Bahrain and other regulatory authorities.
 The responsibility for overseeing the Group's compliance lies with the independent Risk, Compliance & AML Department that directly reports to the Board's ACRC, in addition to its role of acting as a focal point with regulators.
 As part of its responsibility to ensure Group compliance and assess the adequacy and effectiveness of systems and controls in place, the Compliance Department has an in-house built Matrix for conducting an ongoing monitoring process (Compliance Monitoring Programme).
+Moreover, the Risk, Compliance & Department maintains a compliance calendar to ensure timely submission of date-sensitive regulatory requirements.
 Compliance activities are performed in accordance with an established plan, approved by the ACRC of the Board.